liamreeves34/1101_final_project/_posts/preview.md

 ---
 title: "Emerging Trends in Data Science"
-excerpt: "With the field of data science continuously in development, new trends and technologies are constently in development.
+excerpt: "With the field of data science continuously in development, new trends and technologies are constantly in development.
 These new technologies alter the face of data analysis, interpretation, and application.
 This makes focusing on emerging trends very important for the survival and competitiveness of the datascience field as a whole."
 coverImage: "/assets/blog/preview/emerging-trends-img.jpg"
 date: "2024-11-23T05:35:07.322Z"
 author: